 What is Dahi Baray?

-Dahi Bhalla Vs. Vada Vs. Dahi Baray
+Dahi Bhalla Vs. Vada Vs. Dahi Bada

-When it comes to making dahi baray then soft bara/Bhalla (lentil dumpling) is the main job to accomplish.
+When it comes to making dahi baray then soft bada/Bhalla (lentil dumpling) is the main job to accomplish.
 In this recipe, I will share the secrets of making soft and fluffy dahi baray that will simply melt in your mouth.

 Dahi baray basically falls in the category of chaat like dahi Bhalla chaat or dahi vada chaat.
 The lentil ratio is paramount to make soft Baray or Bhalla.
 Here I used soaked moong and maash (urad) dal spiced up with spices and blend to make fine paste.
 Deep fried and soaked in water to make soft bara then dipped into creamy whisked yogurt.
 Topped with tamarind and green chutney and sprinkle a pinch of red chili and chaat masala.
 Believe me, it turned out so well and extremely soft, just melt out in my mouth.